 Ten Insights into Italian Culture: #10 – Coffee in Italy

-There is a lot to say about Italian coffee.
-The first thing is that there is no such thing as free coffee in Italy (Americans take note––at your hotel or at events, expect to purchase your own cuppa ol’ Joe).
+There is a lot to say about coffee in Italy and the whole Italian coffee culture.
+The first thing you need to know is that there is no such thing as free coffee in Italy (Americans take note––at your hotel or at events, expect to purchase your own cuppa ol’ Joe).
 Here are some other important insights from the (unofficial) Italian Coffee Rule Book:

 - What North Americans drink as coffee is widely considered to be acqua sporca by Italians, due to its extremely low caffeine level